 Another state’s regulatory (licensing) board has passed a ruling to provide guidance to their licenses regarding the use of technology-assisted services with their citizens.
 Texas has now joined the ranks of Georgia, whose Composite Board for counselors, marriage and family therapists and social workers passed a set of rulings that provide very specific regulations related to what they termed, “telemental health” practice starting October 1, 2015.
 The Marriage and Family Licensing Board for the state of Texas passed a similar ruling related to telehealth and technology in the spring of 2017.
 Using the term “Technology-Assisted Services” to refer to both telehealth and technology by MFTs in their ruling (§801.58.
 Technology-Assisted Services), they state:

-The Texas Board also provided a detailed list of requirements that their licensees need to be able to demonstrate if investigated.
-The complete ruling can be seen in this attached document.
 It may be of interested to note that the Georgia board required a minimum of 6 hours of telemental health training for therapists and an extra three hours of training for telesupervision (for a total of 9 hours).
 What we can see then, is that leading states not only can be expected to use different terms, but to also structure their requirements differently, leaving professionals licensed in more than one state to fend for themselves when trying to comply with the rulings of multiple states.

 As state regulatory boards and their associations organize themselves to address technology, it is expected that they will increasingly release such statements to help their licensees better understand the use of technology when working with clients and patients.
 However, it is apparent that this is an industry begging for a set of underlying competencies to assist in developing guidance for licensees by regulatory boards.
-Ultimately, different rulings by different states will serve to not only simplify practice within a state, but also further complicate practice delivery for those practitioenrs seeking to not only adapt to marketplace forces by using technology, but also to be allowed to reasonably practice interjurisdictionally, without the complications of incompatible state terminology and requirements.
+Ultimately, different rulings by different states will serve to not only simplify practice within a state, but also further complicate practice delivery for those practitioners seeking to not only adapt to marketplace forces by using technology, but also to be allowed to reasonably practice over state lines, without the complications of incompatible state terminology and requirements.